Côte de Sézanne: The Little Brother of the Côte des Blancs

 Barbonne-Fayel Rural, honest, good value

 The Côte de Sézanne has long stood in the shadow of the more northern regions.
-Most winemakers here sold their grapes to the big houses instead of bottling their own champagnes.
+Most growers here sold their grapes to the big houses instead of bottling their own Champagnes.
 This is increasingly changing.
-A younger generation is discovering the region's potential and bringing distinctive, terroir-driven champagnes to market.
+A younger generation is discovering the region's potential and bringing distinctive, terroir-driven Champagnes to market.

-These winemakers benefit from a double advantage: on one hand, they have access to good sites that haven't yet reached the astronomical prices of the Grand Cru villages.
-On the other hand, they can work in the slipstream of the Côte des Blancs — anyone who says "Chardonnay from Champagne" immediately has the attention of Blanc de Blancs fans.
+These growers benefit from a double advantage: on one hand, they have access to good sites that haven't yet reached the astronomical prices of the Grand Cru villages.
+On the other hand, they can work in the slipstream of the Côte des Blancs: when someone says "Chardonnay from Champagne," they immediately have the attention of Blanc de Blancs fans.

 Côte de Sézanne and Climate Change